etsuprun/halefdocs/index.rst

 The *Design Area* (in the middle) shows the call flow of the currently selected canvas.

-The *Voice Pallet* (on the right) displays the available components for the application.
+The *Voice Pallet* (on the right) displays the available blocks for the application.

-Drag the component called *PlayPrompt* onto the canvas. *PlayPrompt* is a component that outputs something to your user–either a sound file or some text.
+Drag the block called *PlayPrompt* onto the canvas. *PlayPrompt* outputs something to your user–either a sound file or some text.
 Let's have it say "Hello world!":

 1. Double-click the PlayPrompt on your canvas
 2. Under *Media*, click on `Not Configured`.